QilongZhang/srswiki/v2_EN_Home.md

 ## [DVR record live stream] (https://github.com/winlinvip/simple-rtmp-server/wiki/v2_EN_DVR)

 How to record live stream to flv file?
 How to record to pieces of files which start from keyframe with similar duration?
 What is the dvr plan, for example, segment and session plan?
+How to specify the path and filename?
 Please see: [DVR record live stream] (https://github.com/winlinvip/simple-rtmp-server/wiki/v2_EN_DVR)

 ## [DRM] (https://github.com/winlinvip/simple-rtmp-server/wiki/v1_EN_DRM)